RxLaboratory/Ramses/src-docs/docs/index.md

 Here are some of the features which are not available yet but which will be available in the future.

-- **Full _SSL_ encryption** when connecting to the server. *SSL* may already be available on *Linux* and will be available on *Windows* and *Mac OS* shortly.
-If *Ramses*' beta versions can already be tested without it, it is a mandatory feature for the release versions, as the security of your data is non-negociable.
 - The **Dashboard** will be an area where each user accesses all its important data and schedule.
 It comes with notifications so you won't miss any change concerning your assets, shots and steps.
 - The **Offline mode** for the *Ramses Client Application* will make it easier to use for one-man bands; you will be able to use *Ramses* without having to install the server.
 This also means you'll still be able to use *Ramses* even if you're not connected to the network, when you're in a train or on top of a mountain.
 - **Project Planning**: a simple but indispensable tool to easily plan the production of the project, at the very beginning of the production.
 With this planning tool you will be able to set the important dates of the production, the deadlines for each step, all in an easy-to-use and visual panel.